zibz0017/QuartzVault/content/Jewish History/Jewish History in Lithuania and Belarus.md

 1. <span style="display: block; text-align: justify;">Rav Leizer Yudel restated the yeshiva from scratch in Eretz ישראל.
 He didn't have any of his donors or his talmidim and he was already in his 60s.
 This grew into the Mir of today.
 (This is an inspiration for what can happen when one perseveres.)[^26]</span>
 ## Radin
 ### Creation of the Yeshiva
-1. <span style="display: block; text-align: justify;">The Chofetz Chaim started the yeshiva in 1869.[^32]</span>
+1. <span style="display: block; text-align: justify;">The Chofetz חיים started the yeshiva in 1869.[^32]</span>
-2. <span style="display: block; text-align: justify;">In 1883, the Chofetz Chaim brought on Rav Hirsh Levinson (his son-in-law) to help him run the yeshiva.
+2. <span style="display: block; text-align: justify;">In 1883, the Chofetz חיים brought on Rav Hirsh Levinson (his son-in-law) to help him run the yeshiva.
 The yeshiva started gaining some popularity at that point.[^33]</span> ^41f3e7
 ### Continuation of the Yeshiva
-1. <span style="display: block; text-align: justify;">In 1900, the Chofetz Chaim brought in Rav Moshe Landinski.[^34]</span> ^86e2cb
+1. <span style="display: block; text-align: justify;">In 1900, the Chofetz חיים brought in Rav Moshe Landinski.[^34]</span> ^86e2cb
 2. <span style="display: block; text-align: justify;">He was a tremendous תלמיד chochom.
-He had such bekiyos, that sometimes the Chofetz Chaim would ask him for מראי mekomos on things.[^35]</span>
+He had such bekiyos, that sometimes the Chofetz חיים would ask him for מראי מקומות on things.[^35]</span>
 3. <span style="display: block; text-align: justify;">Despite this, the yeshiva was not so popular under him.[^35]</span>
-4. <span style="display: block; text-align: justify;">The Chofetz Chaim asked him if he could bring in another rosh yeshiva in his stead.
-Even though it was difficult for Rav Landinski, he agreed,[^36] and in 1904, the Chofetz Chaim brought in Rav Naftoli Trop.[^35]</span>
+4. <span style="display: block; text-align: justify;">The Chofetz חיים asked him if he could bring in another rosh yeshiva in his stead.
+Even though it was difficult for Rav Landinski, he agreed,[^36] and in 1904, the Chofetz חיים brought in Rav Naftoli Trop.[^35]</span>
 #### The "Golden Years"
 1. <span style="display: block; text-align: justify;">Under Rav Naftoli, the yeshiva started to really grow, becoming one of the largest yeshivos in Europe.[^35][^37]</span>
 2. <span style="display: block; text-align: justify;">Rav Yeruchom Levovitz was the mashgiach of the yeshiva from 1907 until 1910.[^38]</span>
 3. <span style="display: block; text-align: justify;">Rav Naftoli remained the rosh yeshiva until he was nifter in 1928.[^35]</span>
 #### Decline
-1. <span style="display: block; text-align: justify;">The Chofetz Chaim then appointed Rav Boruch Feivelson (son-in-law of Rav Naftoli) and Rav Mendel Zaks (his own son-in-law) to be the roshei yeshiva.[^39]</span>
+1. <span style="display: block; text-align: justify;">The Chofetz חיים then appointed Rav Boruch Feivelson (son-in-law of Rav Naftoli) and Rav Mendel Zaks (his own son-in-law) to be the roshei yeshiva.[^39]</span>
-2. <span style="display: block; text-align: justify;">At that point, the yeshiva started to decline as there was no Rav Naftoli and the Chofetz Chaim himself was getting older.[^35]</span>
+2. <span style="display: block; text-align: justify;">At that point, the yeshiva started to decline as there was no Rav Naftoli and the Chofetz חיים himself was getting older.[^35]</span>
 3. <span style="display: block; text-align: justify;">Rav Boruch Feivelson remained rosh yeshiva until he was nifter in 1933.[^40] Rav Zaks remained the rosh yeshiva until the yeshiva disbanded in WWII.[^35]</span>
 ### Hashkafos
 #### Modernizing
-1. <span style="display: block; text-align: justify;">The Chofetz Chaim was not into the [[General Hashkafa#Change in Learning Style (Rav Chaim Brisker)|new style of learning]] (meaning, the fancy lomdus and the focusing on a few masechtos of the Brisker derech halimud, I think).
-He didn't want to change from the old style of learning Brachos straight through Niddah.[^35]</span>
+1. <span style="display: block; text-align: justify;">The Chofetz חיים was not into the [[General Hashkafa#Change in Learning Style (Rav Chaim Brisker)|new style of learning]] (meaning, the fancy lomdus and the focusing on a few masechtos of the Brisker דרך halimud, I think).
+He didn't want to change from the old style of learning ברכות straight through נדה.[^35]</span>
 2. <span style="display: block; text-align: justify;">He was not into the bochurim's [[General Hashkafa#Shpitziness in European Yeshivos|modern and classy style of dress]].
 He felt that one should be comfortable with only having a little bit.[^35]</span>
 3. <span style="display: block; text-align: justify;">However, he understood the needs of the bochurim and so the yeshiva was modernized.
 For example, Rav Naftoli Trop was brought in to bring in the Brisker style of learning.[^35]</span>
 #### Stance on Mussar
 1. <span style="display: block; text-align: justify;">He felt that yeshivos should have mussar.
 However, it should be "simpler" (see [[#^5756ac|here]]).</span>
-### The Chofetz Chaim
+### The Chofetz חיים
 #### Early Life
-1. <span style="display: block; text-align: justify;">The Chofetz Chaim was born in 1838.[^41]</span>
+1. <span style="display: block; text-align: justify;">The Chofetz חיים was born in 1838.[^41]</span>
 2. <span style="display: block; text-align: justify;">His father until his father died when he was ten years old.[^42]</span>
-3. <span style="display: block; text-align: justify;">The family moved to Vilna so the Chofetz Chaim could continue learning under Rav Yaakov Barit.[^43]
+3. <span style="display: block; text-align: justify;">The family moved to Vilna so the Chofetz חיים could continue learning under Rav Yaakov Barit.[^43]
 4. <span style="display: block; text-align: justify;">His mother remarried a man from Radin, so they moved there.[^35]</span>
-5. <span style="display: block; text-align: justify;">At 17, the Chofetz Chaim married this man's daughter (his step-sister.
+5. <span style="display: block; text-align: justify;">At 17, the Chofetz חיים married this man's daughter (his step-sister.
 This is מותר because one may marry a step-sibling that one does not grow up with).[^35]</span>
-6. <span style="display: block; text-align: justify;">From a young age, the Chofetz Chaim was very bright and a tremendous ba'al מדות.[^35]</span>
+6. <span style="display: block; text-align: justify;">From a young age, the Chofetz חיים was very bright and a tremendous ba'al מדות.[^35]</span>
-7. <span style="display: block; text-align: justify;">Because of this, people of the haskala tried to get the Chofetz Chaim.
-Obviously, they did not get the Chofetz Chaim.
-Because of his experience, the Chofetz Chaim was extremely sharp with the haskala.[^35]</span>
+7. <span style="display: block; text-align: justify;">Because of this, people of the haskala tried to get the Chofetz חיים.
+Obviously, they did not get the Chofetz חיים.
+Because of his experience, the Chofetz חיים was extremely sharp with the haskala.[^35]</span>
 #### Later Years
-1. <span style="display: block; text-align: justify;">The Chofetz Chaim </span>originally supported himself through a grocery.
+1. <span style="display: block; text-align: justify;">The Chofetz חיים </span>originally supported himself through a grocery.
 He got the money to start it as an inheritance from a relative.[^35]</span>
-2. <span style="display: block; text-align: justify;">His wife would mostly run it but the Chofetz Chaim would check the books and do things like that.[^35]</span>
+2. <span style="display: block; text-align: justify;">His wife would mostly run it but the Chofetz חיים would check the books and do things like that.[^35]</span>
 3. <span style="display: block; text-align: justify;">Later in life, he supported himself through the sefarim he wrote.[^35]</span>
 #### Sefarim
 1. <span style="display: block; text-align: justify;">See [Wikipedia](https://en.wikipedia.org/wiki/Yisrael_Meir_Kagan#Works) for a list of sefarim he wrote and a basic idea of what they are about.</span>
 #### Style of Mussar
-1. <span style="display: block; text-align: justify;">The Chofetz Chaim had a more "simplistic" approach to mussar.[^35] (I am not entirely sure what Rab Lopiansky meant by this.
-I think he might have meant that the Chofetz Chaim didn't focus on deep psychology and philosophy or theoretical concepts (not that the Chofetz Chaim didn't know these things because he obviously did).
+1. <span style="display: block; text-align: justify;">The Chofetz חיים had a more "simplistic" approach to mussar.[^35] (I am not entirely sure what Rab Lopiansky meant by this.
+I think he might have meant that the Chofetz חיים didn't focus on deep psychology and philosophy or theoretical concepts (not that the Chofetz חיים didn't know these things because he obviously did).
 He had a very strong focus on ahavas Hashem and yiras Hashem.
-This fits with the fact that the Chofetz Chaim would have conversations with Hashem.
+This fits with the fact that the Chofetz חיים would have conversations with Hashem.
 Another point that he emphasized was being true to one's word.
 I don't know how this would fit with the idea of knowing kochos hanefesh as having that knowledge is extremely useful for fighting the yetzer.
 In all likelihood, I simply didn't really understand this point.) </span>^5756ac
 #### Perception from the World
-1. <span style="display: block; text-align: justify;">The Chofetz Chaim was unique for a Litvishe גדול in the sense that he had tremendous ruach Hakodesh.
+1. <span style="display: block; text-align: justify;">The Chofetz חיים was unique for a Litvishe גדול in the sense that he had tremendous ruach Hakodesh.
 He is almost the Litvishe world's version of a rebbe.[^35]</span>
-2. <span style="display: block; text-align: justify;">The Chofetz Chaim held Rav Chaim Ozer to be the גדול hador, but because of his ruach hakodesh, people wouldn't go against something that the Chofetz Chaim said.[^35]</span>
+2. <span style="display: block; text-align: justify;">The Chofetz חיים held Rav חיים Ozer to be the גדול hador, but because of his ruach hakodesh, people wouldn't go against something that the Chofetz חיים said.[^35]</span>
 #### Some Unique Qualities
-1. <span style="display: block; text-align: justify;">The Chofetz Chaim was unique in what he wrote.
+1. <span style="display: block; text-align: justify;">The Chofetz חיים was unique in what he wrote.
 Most people have something specific that they find interesting or whatever and they write about that.
-The Chofetz Chaim saw what כלל ישראל needed and he then wrote a ספר on that.
+The Chofetz חיים saw what כלל ישראל needed and he then wrote a ספר on that.
 This was why he started his yeshiva, as well.[^35]</span>
 2. <span style="display: block; text-align: justify;">The examples given in ספר Shmiras Halashon are very relatable.
-This is fascinating considering the fact that the Chofetz Chaim was not one to sit around shmoozing.[^35]</span>
+This is fascinating considering the fact that the Chofetz חיים was not one to sit around shmoozing.[^35]</span>
 #### Role in Yeshiva
-1. <span style="display: block; text-align: justify;">The Chofetz Chaim would raise money for the yeshiva.
-People had tremendous respect for the Chofetz Chaim so this made it somewhat easier.[^35]</span>
+1. <span style="display: block; text-align: justify;">The Chofetz חיים would raise money for the yeshiva.
+People had tremendous respect for the Chofetz חיים so this made it somewhat easier.[^35]</span>
 2. <span style="display: block; text-align: justify;">He would have final say about accepting or kicking out certain bochurim.[^35]</span>
-3. <span style="display: block; text-align: justify;">The Chofetz Chaim started off giving shiur.
+3. <span style="display: block; text-align: justify;">The Chofetz חיים started off giving shiur.
 At some point (certainly when he [[#^86e2cb|brought in Rav Moshe Landinski]] and maybe even when he [[#^41f3e7|brought in Rav Hirsh Levinson]]) he stopped giving regular shiur.[^35][^44]</span>
 4. <span style="display: block; text-align: justify;">He did give a regular mussar va'ad.
 Unfortunately, not much of them were recorded.[^35][^45]</span>
 ## Grodno
 ### Creation of the Yeshiva
 1. <span style="display: block; text-align: justify;">The yeshiva was started in 1914 or 1916.[^46] It was called Yeshiva Shaar HaTorah.</span>
 2. <span style="display: block; text-align: justify;">Grodno was unique in that it was started by bochurim.
 During WWI, bochurim were displaced and so they started this yeshiva.[^47]</span>
-3. <span style="display: block; text-align: justify;">Rav Isser Zalman was worried about the talmidim in the yeshiva and so he, as well as the Chofetz Chaim, Rav Chaim Ozer, and Rav יוסף Shlomo Kahaneman encouraged Rav Shimon Shkop to become the yeshiva in 1920.[^47][^48]</span>
+3. <span style="display: block; text-align: justify;">Rav Isser Zalman was worried about the talmidim in the yeshiva and so he, as well as the Chofetz חיים, Rav Chaim Ozer, and Rav יוסף Shlomo Kahaneman encouraged Rav Shimon Shkop to become the yeshiva in 1920.[^47][^48]</span>
 4. <span style="display: block; text-align: justify;">Rav Isser Zalman originally took responsibility for the finances of the yeshiva.
 Eventually, this fell onto Rav Shimon.[^47]</span>
 ### Continuation of the Yeshiva
 1. <span style="display: block; text-align: justify;">While Rav Shimon was the rosh yeshiva, he did not take a salary due to the tough financial situation of the yeshiva.[^47]</span>